-Choose and to be any two consecutive integers.
-The squares of these integers is given by and respectively where .
+Firstly, choose and to be any two consecutive integers.
+Next, take the squares of these integers to get and where .
 The difference between these numbers is .
-Adding together the original two consecutive numbers also gives and so we have proved by deduction that the difference between the squares of any two consecutive integers is equal to the sum of those integers.
+Adding together the original two consecutive numbers also gives .
+Hence, we have proved by deduction that the difference between the squares of any two consecutive integers is equal to the sum of those integers.

 Proof by Deduction